penteract/typeblocks/Architecture.md

 ## The data associated with a node
 The key data structure is the syntax tree which coincides with the DOM tree.
-We will call such elements boxes (these are `div` elements in some versions, `g` elements when the whole thing is an SVG)
+We will call the elements of the DOM tree which form the syntax tree 'boxes' (these are `div` elements in some versions, `g` elements when the whole thing is an SVG)

+Since this is an editor, we need to work with incomplete syntax trees, so nodes can have 'holes' which may be empty, or act as scratchpad containing multiple other terms in the associated scope.

 properties of non definition boxes: